vippsas/vipps-woocommerce/README.txt

 == Changelog ==

+= 1.16.3 =
+* Fixed: Listen for total recalculation instead of a change in orders items when making sure we update the subscription price in Vipps whenever a Vipps subscription's price changes.

 = 1.16.2 =
 * Fixed: Updating a subscription.
 Campaign period was not being serialized properly when calling `->set_period(...)`